-0 The tender volume is at least 90 MW per year for market premiums and at least EUR 5 million per year for investment grants.
-Wind Power 0 Newly constructed and expanded wind power plants are eligible for a market premium.
-0 Constructions of small wind power plants (i.e. with a bottleneck capacity of 20 KW to 1MW) are eligible for an investment grant.
-0 The tender volume is at least 390 MW per year for market premiums and at least EUR 1 million per year for investment grants.
-0 All newly constructed photovoltaic plants over 10 KW peak and expansions of photovoltaic plants over 10 KW peak are eligible for a market premium.
+- O Newly constructed and expanded wind power plants are eligible for a market premium. - O Constructions of small wind power plants (i.e. with a bottleneck capacity of 20 KW to 1MW) are eligible for an investment grant. - O The tender volume is at least 390 MW per year for market premiums and at least EUR 1 million per year for investment grants. - O All newly constructed photovoltaic plants over 10 KW peak and expansions of photovoltaic plants over 10 KW peak are eligible for a market premium.
 For photovoltaic plants on areas of agricultural use or grassland, the premium amount will be reduced by 25%.
-This reduction will not apply, in full or in part, if the photovoltaic plant is constructed on (i) land which is zoned for both agricultural use and for the construction of photovoltaic plants ( "Agri-PV-Fläche" ), where the agricultural use is only slightly affected, (ii) a building or another construction, (iii) a water body, (iv) a landfill or a contaminated site, (v) a mining or infrastructure site or (vi) military areas.
-0 Constructions and expansions of photovoltaic plants with a bottleneck capacity up to 1,000 KW peak are eligible for an investment grant.
+This reduction will not apply, in full or in part, if the photovoltaic plant is constructed on (i) land which is zoned for both agricultural use and for the construction of photovoltaic plants ("Agri-PV-Fläche"), where the agricultural use is only slightly affected, (ii) a building or another construction, (iii) a water body, (iv) a landfill or a contaminated site, (v) a mining or infrastructure site or (vi) military areas. - O Constructions and expansions of photovoltaic plants with a bottleneck capacity up to 1,000 KW{peak} are eligible for an investment grant.
 The reduction for plants on areas for agricultural use or grassland applies here as well.
-For innovative photovoltaic plants, a top-up of up to 30% may be granted.
-0 The tender volume is at least 700 MW peak per year for market premiums and at least EUR 60 million per year for investment grants.
+For innovative photovoltaic plants, a top-up of up to 30 % may be granted. - O The tender volume is at least 700 MW{peak} per year for market premiums and at least EUR 60 million per year for investment grants.

-Biomass 0 Newly constructed and repowered biomass-based plants with a bottleneck capacity of up to $5MW{el}$ , and newly constructed and repowered biomass-based plants with a bottleneck capacity of more than $5MW{el}$ , are eligible for a subsidy on their first $5MW{el}$ .
-0 Subsidies may also be granted to existing biomass-based plants after the expiry of the subsidy period provided for under the ÖSG 2012.
-0 Constructions of biomass-based plants with a bottleneck capacity of up to $50\mathrm{KW}{\mathrm{el}}$ are eligible for an investment grant.
+Biomass \bigcirc Newly constructed and repowered biomass-based plants with a bottleneck capacity of up to 5 MW, and newly constructed and repowered biomass-based plants with a bottleneck capacity of more than 5 MW, are eligible for a subsidy on their first 5 MW_a. \bigcirc Subsidies may also be granted to existing biomass-based plants after the expiry of the subsidy period provided for under the ÖSG 2012.
+Constructions of biomass-based plants with a bottleneck 0 capacity of up to 50 KW{al} are eligible for an investment grant.
 0 The tender volume is at least 7,500 KW per year for market premiums and at least EUR 4 million per year for investment grants.
-Biogas 0 New plants with a bottleneck capacity of up to 250 KW el are eligible for a market premium.
-0 Existing plants are also eligible for subsidies after the expiry of the subsidy period provided for under the ÖSG 2012.
-0 Constructions or modernisations of existing biogas plants for the production and processing of renewable gas are also eligible for an investment grant.
+Biogas 0 New plants with a bottleneck capacity of up to 250 KW{al} are eligible for a market premium.
+0 Existing plants are also eligible for subsidies after the expiry of the subsidy period provided for under the ÖSG 2012. \bigcirc Constructions or modernisations of existing biogas plants for the production and processing of renewable gas are also eligible for an investment grant.
 0 The tender volume is at least 7,500 KW per year for market premiums.
 Investment grants for the modernisation of existing biogas plants are available up to EUR 15 million per year.
-Hydrogen 0 Constructions of plants for the conversion of electricity into hydrogen or synthetic gas with a minimum capacity of 1MW are eligible for an investment grant if the plants are used exclusively to produce renewable gases and if they only use renewable electricity.
+Hydrogen \circ Constructions of plants for the conversion of electricity into hydrogen or synthetic gas with a minimum capacity of 1MW are eligible for an investment grant if the plants are used exclusively to produce renewable gases and if they only use renewable electricity.
 0 Investment grants are awarded up to EUR 40 million per year.